Skip to content

 1. nmdc: All NMDC identifiers will begin with this static prefix.

-2. <typecode>: An alphabetical code with a 1:1 correspondence to a class from the NMDC schema.
+2. <typecode>: An alphabetical code with a 1:1 correspondence to a class from the NMDC Schema.
 Answers the question "of what class is the data record that bears this id"?
 Must consist of 1 to 6 lower case letters, although a minimum of 3 letters is suggested.
 The type code portion of an NMDC id must match the regular expression [a-z]{1,6}.

 3. <shoulder>: A code that indicates what organization minted the identifier.
 Shoulder values must be zero to six lower case letters, flanked by one digit on either side.
 Answers the question "what organization minted this id"?
 The central identifier endpoint, hosted at LBL, uses the shoulder 00.
 Should organizations like JGI or EMSL need to mint identifiers in bulk, they would be assigned other shoulders, so that id values aren't reused.
 The shoulder portion of an NMDC id must match the regular expression [0-9][a-z]{0,6}[0-9].